-This course is divided into units, which are subdivided into lessons.
-Each lesson is designed to take about a week to complete with the assumption the student has other courses and extracurricular activities.
-For this course there are 35 lessons, which is ample for a full academic year of study.
-If few or no other courses are being taken, then this course could potentially be completed over a single semester, but not likely over a single summer session.
-You'll find that the first half this full course has a focus on the basic concepts of chemistry.
-The second half explores applications of these concepts in areas such as medicine, nutrition, agriculture, the environment, and industry.
-This course is our most comprehensive chemistry course covering the entire table of contents of the Conceptual Chemistry textbook.
-You might also consider one of our customized chemistry courses, each of which has a "slimmed down" special focus, such the environment (contextual), life sciences, or prep chem.
-Yet each of these customized courses still suffices for a full year of academic study at the high school level.
+This course is divided into 6 units, which are divided into lessons.
+Each lesson is designed to take about one to two weeks to complete with the assumption that the student has other courses and extracurricular activities.
+For this course there are 26 lessons.
+This is ample for a full academic year of study.
+If few or no other courses are being taken, then this course could potentially be completed over a single semester or even over a summer term.
+This course makes for a focused introduction to physical science.
+Having completed this course, the student will be in a good position to enroll in one of our more in-depth courses, such Conceptual Physics or Conceptual Chemistry.